-At Ohio State, we have gathered a team of clinicians and endoscopy specialists dedicated to helping patients with pancreatic diseases.
-Endoscopy involves nonsurgical procedures, which enable viewing of the internal portions of the digestive tract via a flexible tube and various treatments.
+At Ohio State, we have gathered a team of expert clinicians dedicated to helping patients with pancreatic diseases.

 Our Pancreas Clinic staff provide expert care in many areas, including: